MOLM: Mixture of LoRA Markers: Experiments

 \textbf{Sampling Configurations.} We evaluate watermark robustness under variations in generation settings, including scheduler type, number of denoising steps, and CFG scale.
-Results in the Appendix~\ref{appendix:sampling} show consistently high bit accuracy ($0.94$–$0.96$) across all configurations, with only modest variation in FID (25.8–28.5).
-This demonstrates that MOLM does not depend on a fixed sampler, unlike inversion-based methods such as Tree-Ring, Gaussian-Shading, or Robin, which require deterministic sampling for detection.
+Results in Appendix~\ref{appendix:sampling} show consistently high bit accuracy ($0.94$–$0.96$) across all configurations, with only modest variation in FID (25.8–28.5).
+This demonstrates that MOLM does not depend on a fixed sampler for detection.

-\textbf{Adapter Rank.} Finally, we investigate the effect of LoRA adapter rank on watermark fidelity and accuracy.
-Table in the Appendix~\ref{appendix:rank} shows that higher ranks yield stronger bit recovery but slightly increase FID, while very low ranks (8) fail to sustain reliable decoding.
+\textbf{Adapter Rank.} Finally, we investigate the effect of LoRA adapter rank on watermark fidelity and bit accuracy.
+Table in Appendix~\ref{appendix:rank} shows that higher ranks yield stronger bit recovery and fidelity, while very low ranks (8) fail to sustain reliable decoding.
 This highlights a trade-off between efficiency and watermark robustness.